Mumbai Crime: Businessman arrested for molesting woman on Mumbai-bound flight

 Andheri: A 65-year-old Delhi based businessmen identified as Anilkumar Shrinanakaram Mulchandani was arrested by the Sahar Police for allegedly molesting a female co-passenger on board Vistara airlines which was heading to Mumbai from Delhi.
 The incident took place on Monday afternoon.

-After the flight landed in Mumbai, a case was registered with the Sahar Police based on the complaint of the woman and the accused person has been arrested and booked under section 354 of the Indian Penal Code (IPC).
+After the flight landed in Mumbai, a case was registered with the Sahar Police based on the complaint of the woman and the accused person was arrested and booked under section 354 of the Indian Penal Code (IPC).

 A Vistara Spokesperson told mid-day, "There was an incident involving two customers onboard UK995 operating Delhi-Mumbai on January 7, 2019.
 We are extending our full support to the authorities in investigating the matter.
 Ensuring safety, security, and peace of mind of our customers is of paramount importance to us,"